 Road bikes and tires are designed for speed and agility, with higher air pressure that makes them easier to roll and more responsive.
 A typical range for these tires is between 80 and 130 psi, although some professional racers may inflate their tires to as high as 160 psi.

-If you’re ever in a situation where you need to check the pressure on your bike without a gauge, here’s a quick tip: at 100 psi, a tire can barely be compressed with your thumb.
+If you’re ever in a situation How To Check Bike Tire Pressure on your bike without a gauge, here’s a quick tip: at 100 psi, a tire can barely be compressed with your thumb.
 Whether you ride for pleasure or for competition, having the right amount of tire pressure is essential for maintaining control and getting the most out of your bike.
 So make sure to check your tires regularly and keep them inflated at just the right level to get the most out of every ride!

 2. Mountain Bikes